contao/docs/docs/dev/reference/dca/callbacks.md

 ---
 title: "Callbacks"
 description: "Callbacks within a Data Container Array."
-weight: 3
+weight: 6
 ---

 Callbacks are entry-points for custom code in the DCA.
-Using callbacks you can modify static Data Container Array during runtime.
+Using callbacks you can modify the static Data Container Array during runtime.

 Callback functions are based on the event dispatcher pattern.
 You can register one or more callbacks for a certain event and when the event is triggered, the